evaera/Cmdr/docs/11-hooks.md

 \* Only runs if `ClientRun` isn't present or `ClientRun` returns `nil`.

-You should be aware that an exploiter can, in theory, manipulate or bypass any client parts of execution and design your server components (like your server-sided BeforeRun hook) accordingly.
-This isn't an issue for client-only commands though, as these can only do things that an exploiter would be able to do anyway.s
+You should be aware that an exploiter can, in theory, manipulate or bypass any client parts of execution.
+This isn't an issue though as exploiters can already do anything that's possible for a client component to do, but you should keep it in mind when designing your systems.